Insula-Dev/Project-Sirius/README.md

 4. Branches must only include changes which are relevant to their name.
 5. No forks: spoons only.
 6. No working past 2am unless all developers are involved and have agreed to this.
-7. No working past 2:15am (for too many code book the broth (unless its a Friday))
+7. No working past 2:15am (for too many code book the broth (unless its a Friday (or unless it's halloween and the dead were already going to be raised that night anyway))

 ## FAQs: